havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 # Registering the todo Application

-Now that you have completed the setup for the backend, you can begin registering the todo application as an installed app so that Django can recognize it.
+Now that you have completed the setup for the server, you can begin registering the todo application as an installed app so that Django can recognize it.

-Open the backend/settings.py file in your code editor and add todo to the INSTALLED_APPS:
+Open the server/settings.py file in your code editor and add todo to the INSTALLED_APPS:

-backend/settings.py:
+        server/settings.py:

         # Application definition